 Then it might NOT be recognized as a spiritual experience.
 The person might even not be able to accept this “corny” expression at all!!

-In cases like that, “down to earth” integration is essential.
+In cases like that, “down-to-earth” integration is essential.
 Sharing with equal others might be the first tool.
 When you hear others share experiences like yours, experiences different from the esoteric world, you might be able to identify.
 And identification is the first step.
-Helping a person to remind themselves of the “fearless flying through curves" in times of anxiety might be a tool to overcome fear.
+Helping a person to remind themselves of the “fearless flying through curves” in times of anxiety might be a tool to overcome fear.
 But only if there is help to understand and integrate the very individual process.
 Not everyone is guided by a proper therapist or guide that has this experience.
 Also, the language that we often use when we talk about “psychedelic experiences” is not inclusive.
-For many it sounds too arrogant and exclusive.
+For many, it sounds too arrogant and exclusive.